SpareCores/sc-www/src/assets/articles/membench.md

 Honestly, `bw_mem` has been a solid workhorse.
 It was written in 1996 and it still does what it says.
 But running it at scale on modern cloud hardware exposed a few friction points:

-**Strided reads.** The `rd` mode reads with a 32-byte stride, which means only 25% of the buffer is actually accessed.
-The reported bandwidth looks \~4x higher than actual throughput unless you switch to `frd`.
-Easy to miss, and easy to misinterpret.
+- **Strided reads.** The `rd` mode reads "every fourth word", which means only 25% of the buffer is actually accessed.
+The reported bandwidth looks \~4x higher than actual throughput unless you switch to `frd` -- we actually missed this in our first runs.

-**Process-based parallelism.** `bw_mem` forks separate processes per thread.
+- **Process-based parallelism.** `bw_mem` forks separate processes per thread.
 This works fine for small CPU counts, but at 96 or 192 vCPUs we observed unexpected slowdowns that we could not easily reproduce or explain. `sc-membench` uses OpenMP threads instead, which avoids process-creation overhead and gives us direct control over thread placement.

-**No huge page support.** `bw_mem` uses `valloc`, so large buffer latency tests pay TLB overhead on top of actual memory latency.
+- **No huge page support.** `bw_mem` uses `valloc`, so large buffer latency tests pay TLB overhead on top of actual memory latency.
 On a 128 MB buffer with 4 KB pages, you need 32,768 page table entries -- far beyond the TLB capacity on most CPUs. `sc-membench` handles this transparently with `-H`.

-**No statistical reporting for latency.** `bw_mem` reports a single latency number. `sc-membench` collects 7-21 independent samples per measurement, reports the median (robust to outliers), and continues sampling until the coefficient of variation drops below 5%.
+- **No statistical reporting for latency.** `bw_mem` reports a single latency number. `sc-membench` collects 7-21 independent samples per measurement, reports the median (robust to outliers), and continues sampling until the coefficient of variation drops below 5%.

 The full list of differences between `sc-membench` and `bw_mem` can be found in the
 <a href="https://github.com/spareCores/sc-membench#comparison-with-lmbench" target="_blank" rel="noopener">"Comparison to bw_mem" section of the README</a>.